mranisz/samsami/README.md

 SamSAMi1 uses 5n bytes of RAM in the worst case (which is however unlikely).
 This includes 1n bytes for the input text and 4n bytes for the index.
 Typically its memory use depends on the parameters q, p and on average the required memory is about 1n+8/(q-p+2)n bytes.

-The current version handles only the count query (i.e., returns the number of occurrences of the given pattern).

 ##Requirements
 The SamSAMi text indexes require:
 - C++11 ready compiler such as g++ version 4.7 or higher